PAM-challenge-beta/2024-task1b/README.md

 ### Parameters Explained

-- `datasets_folder_path/`: The directory where the data is stored (i.e. a folder 'datasets' containing all the folders for each datasets).
+- `datasets_folder_path/`: The directory where the data is stored (i.e. a folder 'datasets' containing all the folders for each dataset).
 - `model_path/`: The directory where the trained model will be saved.

 ## Run the Model

 Next, we need to run the model trained in the previous step on the test data and save these detections in a CSV file.

 Since our model operates on 15-second segments overlapped with 12.5 seconds, to comply with the challenge specification that the detection CSV file is formatted with a filename and timestamp, we must extract a timestamp.
-While different design decisions can be made here, we will use a simplistic approach: Detections that exceed a given detection threshold for the upcall class are recorded.
-As the offset contitute a small portion of the segments duration, we keep only the suite of at least 4 positive segments.
+While different design decisions can be made here, we will use a simplistic approach: detections that exceed a given detection threshold for each label are recorded.
+As the offset constitutes a small portion of the segments' duration, we keep only the suite of at least 4 positive segments.
 The timestamp of the center of the suite is kept for the evaluation.

 Other approaches can be taken, and participants are encouraged to use any method they see fit for their model.

-For the purposes of htis sample code, to run the model on a dicretory of audio files:
+For the purposes of this sample code, to run the model on a directory of audio files:

 ```shell
 python run_cnn.py datasets_folder_path/ model_path/